Beijzum/2510-C-_Audio/README.md

 ## Overview

-This is a repo dedicated to our project where we showcase different ways to manipulate audio.
+This is a repo dedicated to our project where we showcase different ways to manipulate audio using C.

 ## Relevant Links